YatopiaMC/Yatopia/README.md

 ## Documentation

-You can find a full explanation of the Yatopia configuration file on the [Wiki](https://github.com/YatopiaMC/Yatopia/wiki)
+You can find a full explanation of the Yatopia configuration file on the [Wiki](https://github.com/YatopiaMC/Yatopia/wiki).

 Also check out the list of patches included in this Project and who created them [here](PATCHES.md)!

+You can also find our recommended config base [here](https://github.com/YatopiaMC/Yatopia/wiki/Configurations-Parameters-recommended)!

 ## Building and setting up